lizardfs/documentation/source/devguide/creating_workspace.rst

 We also strongly suggest to build LizardFS while working inside bash.

-Make sure your freebsd as well as your packages and ports are always up to date.
+Make sure your FreeBSD as well as your packages and ports are always up to date.